 - Sole applicants will still be able to apply on their own however, if their partner does not agree

 - Most importantly if one party does not agree, this legislation removes the ability of the non-issuing spouse to contest a divorce, dissolution or separation if application is made by one party only

 - The Court will take the statement of the joint parties or one party to be conclusive evidence that the marriage has irretrievably broken down and make a divorce order

 Difference in procedure

-- The same period of 6 weeks between the Conditional Order and Final Divorce Order (currently Decree Absolute) remains
+- The same period of 6 weeks between the Conditional Order and Final Divorce Order (previously Decree Absolute) remains